Back to the blog

 Chess Bot Tries to Win Only with Gambits: Can AI Master the Art of Sacrifice?

-Conclusion: Gambits Are Human, Not Machine
+Conclusion: Gambits are Not the Machine — Gambits, as Against-Human

 Do you have questions about online classes?